goadesign/goa.design/content/blog/004-xray.md

   service (X-Ray) may rebuild the entire tree with timing information.

 * Adding annotations and metadata to the segments.
-In X-Ray annotations can be used to build queries against the traced requests while metadata can't.
+In X-Ray annotations can be used to build queries against the traced requests while metadata cannot.

 * Reporting the completion of segments.

 Each service receives the trace ID and parent segment ID in the incoming request headers and reports them to X-Ray.
-It then creates a unique segment and sends the segment ID as parent segment ID alongside the trace ID to all the downstream services in the request headers.
+It then creates a unique segment for the request and sends the segment ID as parent segment ID alongside the trace ID to all the downstream services in the request headers.

 One case to consider here is when a service that is traced does not receive a trace ID in the incoming request.
-This happens when the service is an externally facing service that handles requests from external clients.
+This happens when the service is an externally facing service that handles requests from external clients for example.
 In this case the service is in charge of generating the trace ID.
-Typically when running at scale it is not feasible to trace all requests - instead the algorithm that creates the initial trace ID is given a sample rate and only generates the header for the given sample.
+Typically when running at scale it is not feasible to trace all requests - instead the algorithm that creates the initial trace ID is given a sample rate and only generates IDs for the given sample.

 ### The goa Tracer Middleware